safing/web/_podcasts/2021-02-02-the-giants-new-face.md

 <h4>Support</h4>

-- Use the Portmaster for free, forever: <a  href='https://safing.io/portmaster/'>https://safing.io/portmaster/</a><br/>
+- Use the Portmaster for Free, Forever: <a  href='https://safing.io/portmaster/'>https://safing.io/portmaster/</a><br/>
-- Give us a Star on GitHub: <a  href='https://github.com/safing/portmaster/'>https://github.com/safing/portmaster/</a><br/>
+- Give Us a Star on GitHub: <a  href='https://github.com/safing/portmaster/'>https://github.com/safing/portmaster/</a><br/>
 - Tell Two Friends about Safing

 <h4>Patrick's Socials</h4>